MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-timegen-1.md

 ### Cost and quota considerations for TimeGEN-1 deployed as a serverless API

 Nixtla offers TimeGEN-1 deployed as a serverless API through the Azure Marketplace.
-TimeGEN-1 is integrated with Azure AI Studio for use.
+TimeGEN-1 is integrated with Azure AI Foundry for use.
 You can find more information about Azure Marketplace pricing when you deploy the model.

 Each time a project subscribes to a given offer from the Azure Marketplace, a new resource is created to track the costs associated with its consumption.
 The same resource is used to track costs associated with inference; however, multiple meters are available to track each scenario independently.